odeleongt/useR_2017/README.md

 # useR!
 2017 posters

-This repository contains files necessary to reproduce the posters submitted to useR!
+This repository contains files necessary to reproduce the poster submitted to useR!
 2017